-We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+We recognise that children are capable of abusing other chilren.
+Abuse will never be tolerated or passed off as "banter", "just having a laugh", "part of growing up" or "boys being boys".

-We also recognise the gendered nature of peer-on-peer abuse (i.e. that it is more likely that girls will be abused and boys will abuse).
-However, all peer-on-peer abuse is unacceptable and will be taken seriously.
+We also recognise the gendered nature of child-on-child abuse (i.e. that it is more likely that girls will be abused and boys will abuse).
+However, all child-on-child abuse is unacceptable and will be taken seriously.